isomerpages/mlaw-corp/news/speeches/_posts/2009-10-28-Speech-by-Minister-for-Law-K-Shanmugam-at-the-New-York-State-Bar-Association-Rule-of-Law-Plenary-Session.md

 {:start="95"}
 95. The Council saw nothing wrong with that either.
 It held (at p152 to 153):

-English law has always recognised the right of the deciders of fact in a criminal trial to draw inferences from the failure of a defendant to exercise his right to give evidence …<u>very often the judge did comment and draw to the attention of the jury inferences that they might properly draw, if they thought fit, from the failure of the accused to go into the witness box to contradict the evidence of the prosecution</u? on matters that were **<u>within his own knowledge</u>** or to **<u>displace a natural inference as to his mental attitude at the time of the alleged offence that,</u>** in the absence of some other explanation, would properly be drawn by **<u>any reasonable person from his conduct at that time.</u>**
+*English law has always recognised the right of the deciders of fact in a criminal trial to draw inferences from the failure of a defendant to exercise his right to give evidence …<u>very often the judge did comment and draw to the attention of the jury inferences that they might properly draw, if they thought fit, from the failure of the accused to go into the witness box to contradict the evidence of the prosecution</u> on matters that were **<u>within his own knowledge</u>** or to **<u>displace a natural inference as to his mental attitude at the time of the alleged offence that</u>**, in the absence of some other explanation, would properly be drawn by any **<u>reasonable person from his conduct at that time.</u>***

-…What inferences are proper to be drawn from an accused's refusal to give evidence depend upon the circumstances of the particular case, and is **<u>a question to be decided by applying ordinary commonsense - on which the judiciary of Singapore needs no instruction by this Board.”</u>**
+*…What inferences are proper to be drawn from an accused's refusal to give evidence depend upon the circumstances of the particular case, and is **<u>a question to be decided by applying ordinary commonsense - on which the judiciary of Singapore needs no instruction by this Board.”</u>***

 <ol start="96">
 <li>  What is the result of our approach?: